Former Prosecutor Fighting Your Charges Before They Are Filed

 In the Utah criminal justice system, the most critical phase of your defense occurs before you ever see a judge.
 The window of time between a police investigation and the prosecutor’s decision to file formal charges is known as the "pre-filing" stage.
 During this period, the State is still evaluating its hand, and the "Information"—the document that officially starts a criminal case—has not yet been authorized.
 This is the only moment in the entire process where your defense is not reactive, but proactive.
 Once a felony is filed, the State develops an institutional momentum that is difficult to stop; however, during the pre-filing stage, the gate is still open.

 Attorney Andrew McAdams is a former felony prosecutor who has spent years deciding which cases to file and which to decline.
-He knows that a police report is not an objective truth; it is a one-sided proposal.
-By intervening during this window, we can provide the "screening" prosecutor with the exculpatory evidence, witness credibility issues, and constitutional defects that the police intentionally or accidentally omitted.
-In the high-stakes world of criminal defense litigation, the most successful outcome is the case that never happens.
-We provide elite, high-velocity representation designed to secure a "no-file" decision and protect your public record.
+He knows that a police report is not objective truth; it is a one-sided proposal submitted for prosecutor review.
+In cases being screened in Davis County, Weber County, Utah County, or Salt Lake County, early intervention can give the prosecutor exculpatory evidence, witness credibility problems, digital context, and constitutional defects before the State commits to formal charges.
+In the high-stakes world of criminal defense litigation, the best result is often the case that never gets filed.
+McAdams Law provides focused, high-velocity representation designed to pursue a no-file decision and protect your public record.

 The Screening Process: Where Prosecutors Decide Your Fate